-RuPaul blocked me for calling out transphobia, but I'm still her biggest fan.
+RuPaul blocked me for calling out transphobia, but I'm still his biggest fan.
 Here's why it can prove especially difficult to critique the drag community and the Supermodel of the World herself—and why we've got to do it anyway.

 Photo by Mark Boster via Getty Images